ovh/manager/packages/manager-tools/manager-muk-cli/README.md

 # 🧩 manager-muk-cli

-A Node.js CLI designed to **automate maintenance and synchronization** of the `@ovh-ux/manager-ui-kit` package with the **OVHcloud Design System (ODS)**.
+A Node.js CLI designed to **automate maintenance and synchronization** of the `@ovh-ux/muk` package with OVHcloud Design System (ODS).
-It checks for new ODS releases, ensures component parity, and automatically generates missing component structures, hooks, constants, and type passthroughs while preserving test coverage and export integrity.
+It checks for new ODS releases, ensures component parity, and can automatically update both versions and missing component structures.

 ---

 ## 🚀 1.
 Features Overview

 ### 1.1 `--check-versions`
 Checks npm for new ODS package versions and compares them with those declared in `manager-ui-kit/package.json`.

 ```bash
 yarn muk-cli --check-versions
 ```

-**Example Output**
+**Example Output:**
 ```
 ℹ 🔍 Checking ODS package versions...
 ⚠ Updates available: